-Fifty-three scientists, organizations, businesses and advocates across British Columbia are calling for a major expansion of BC’s Parks and Protected Areas to preserve biodiversity and take meaningful action on climate change.
+Fifty-eight scientists, organizations, businesses and advocates across British Columbia are calling for a major expansion of BC’s Parks and Protected Areas to preserve biodiversity and take meaningful action on climate change.

 The stunning ecosystems of Canada’s most biodiverse province are gravely threatened by extreme environmental degradation and fragmentation.
 Habitat loss has contributed to over 1,800 documented Species at Risk in BC alone, and the rapid loss of indicator species such as BC’s iconic Mountain Caribou warns of complete ecosystem collapse that also threatens human survival.